 – Crypto currency depository wallet operator is the company or the affiliate of other company managing client cryptocurrency depository wallets.

-European regulators follow the opinion of European Central Bank and European Banking Authority indicating that all the cryptocurrency-based instruments having features of securities are subject to the laws regulating the public issue of securities.
+European regulators follow the recommendations of European Central Bank and European Banking Authority that all cryptocurrency-based instruments having features of securities are subject to the laws and regulations regulating public issue of securities.

 Financial institutions often face difficulties offering cryptocurrency-based investment instruments to traditional investors because of the licensing barriers.
-Official position published by the Bank of Lithuania allows Lithuanian licensed alternative investment funds intended for professional investors invest their assets in to the cryptocurrency and cryptocurrency-based instrument instruments allowing “securitization” of cryptocurrency, digital coins, tokens, etc. “Securitization” allows the issue of traditional securities based on cryptocurrency instruments and distribute them in traditional financial markets attracting professional investors from all around European Union.
+Official Lithuanian regulatory position allows Lithuanian licensed alternative investment funds designed for alternative investors invest their assets into the cryptocurrency and cryptocurrency-based investment instruments.
+It allows issue of investment units and other investment instruments based on cryptocurrency and distribute them in traditional financial markets attracting professional investors from all around EU/EEA area.